Ghasemi-SmartDrug/Multi-target-Angiogenesis-Inhibitors/Deep_Model/README.md

 ## Model Files

-The `.h5` files in this directory are trained deep autoencoder models for angiogenesis receptor inhibition prediction, using the hyperparameters reported in our publication.
+The `.h5` files in this directory are trained deep autoencoder models for angiogenesis receptor inhibition prediction, using the hyperparameters reported in our Article.

 ### Files:
 - `VEGFR2_model.h5` – Model trained for VEGFR2 inhibition